daleonpz/daleonpz.github.io/_posts/2017-09-22-knowing-someone.md

  ```

-From my personal experience I conclude a couple of things:
+From my personal experience I concluded a couple of things:
 * People change overtime, even you.
 So You will never actually know someone 100 percent.
 * Knowing someone is more about quality over quantity of time.

-I don't know...
-Just think about
+Just think about...